-Feb 11, 2025 | 11 Mins read
+Feb 11, 2025 | 16 Mins read

-For the last couple of years, the Artificial Intelligence landscape has been dominated by giants – Large Language Models (LLMs) with billions, even trillions, of parameters.
+For the last couple of years, the Artificial Intelligence landscape has been dominated by giants – Large Language Models (LLMs), a type of AI model with billions, even trillions, of parameters.
 These behemoths, although impressive in capabilities, demand colossal computational power, enormous datasets, and huge financial investment.
 However, a paradigm is emerging: Small Language Models (SLMs).
 SLMs are not just scaled-down versions of LLMs.
 They represent a fundamental shift in how we approach AI, prioritizing efficiency, accessibility, and adaptability.
 They offer a compelling alternative for a wide range of applications, proving that sometimes, smaller is smarter.
 Domain specific language models, tailored for industries such as healthcare and law, exemplify this by being fine-tuned on specialized datasets that encapsulate industry-specific terminology and requirements.
 In this article, we’ll delve into the world of SLMs, exploring their architecture, training methodologies, advantages, and the exciting possibilities they unlock.

 What Exactly Are Small Language Models?

 Essentially, SLMs are AI models that come pre-packaged with the capabilities to understand, generate, and manipulate human language.
-The defining characteristic of SLMs is their size or rather the number of parameters they have.
+The defining characteristic of SLMs is their size or rather the number of model parameters they have.
 Usually, SLMs have less than 10 billion parameters, a far cry from hundreds of billions or trillions found in LLMs.
 That small difference in scale has deep meaning.
 The lower parameter count means:

 • Lower computational complexity: SLMs can be trained and implemented on less computationally intensive machines, which helps to make such models accessible even to resource-challenged organizations.